NURSING 3004 - Mental Health Nursing

 - Assessment must maintain academic standards.

-A series of questions, multiple choice / short answer will be provided online for students to complete.
+A H5P activity related to mental health assessment will be provided online for students to complete.
 This will provide the opportunity to monitor the learning and understanding of core concepts in mental health and substance use.